-and therefore the potential satisfies the Laplace equation.
-Each of the unit potentials satisfie the boundary condition of zero normal velocity on the surface of the corresponding sphere.
-For convenience, this boundary value problem is formulated initially in the moving coordinate system.
+therefore, the potential satisfies the Laplace equation.
+Each of the unit potentials satisfies the boundary condition of zero normal velocity on the surface of the corresponding sphere.
+Also, for convenience, this boundary value problem is formulated initially in the moving coordinate system.